When is New Student Orientation and when do classes start?

 When will auditions be held for music ensembles?

 Auditions are held during the first week of classes.
 Sign-ups will be in Paulin Hall at the beginning of the quarter.
-For choral ensembles, sign up outside Room 135.
-For orchestra, sign up outside Room 102.
-For wind ensemble, sign up outside Room 145.
 For more information, contact the Music Department at (707) 965-6201.

 When can I move into the residence hall and what do I need to bring?

-The residence halls will be open for you to move in on Wednesday, September 19, from 1-4 P.M.
-Hopefully, you will have already filled out the Reservation Form and sent in the $150 room reservation fee to Enrollment Services.
+The residence halls will be open for you to move in on Wednesday, September 21, from 1-4 P.M.
+Hopefully, you will have already filled out the Housing Reservation and paid the $200 enrollment fee.

 When you are planning what to bring with you from home, keep in mind the following items: mattress cover, desk lamp, linens for a bed, wastebasket, small vacuum, circuit breaker power strip, computer and network card, telephone, earphones, iron, airtight food storage containers, room decor to reflect a Christian atmosphere, and cleaning supplies.
 Optional items to bring: cell phone (Verizon offers strongest signal), coffee maker, microwave, mini refrigerator (four cubic feet or less), and computer.
 For more information download Residence Hall 101.